Vietnam TravelBiking in Ho Chi Minh City: The Pros, the Cons, and What You Need to Know

 Let’s start with the good stuff.
 Biking in HCMC has a few major advantages over other modes of transportation.
 First of all, it’s cheap.
 A monthly pass for public transport in HCMC costs around $10, while a daily pass will set you back at about $0.50.
 You can rent a bike for as little as $2 per day, and if you’re staying for an extended period, it’s worth considering buying your own bicycle.

-10 Must-See Attractions in Ho Chi Minh City
+The Top 10 Attractions in Ho Chi Minh City

 Another big advantage of biking in HCMC is that it’s fast.
 The density of the city means that traffic can be a real nightmare, especially during rush hour.
 Bikes can weave through traffic effortlessly, so you’ll often find that it’s quicker to get around on two wheels than it is by car or bus.
 And since time is money, that means biking can save you a lot of money in the long run!